Digital Identity Systems

 The Wastes: Recognition or Nothing

 No formal systemNo verification infrastructure.
-You are who people recognize you as.
-Waste Lord registries exist for resource allocation, but identity is a luxury the Wastes can't afford to formalize.
+Personal recognition matters more than documents.
+Waste Lord registries exist for resource allocation, but they're inconsistent at best.
+Identity is what you can prove to whoever's asking.
 The philosophy is brutally simple: whatever keeps you alive.

 Black Market: Identity as a Service